FollowTheProcess/pytoil/docs/commands/pull.md

   $ pytoil pull --all --force

-Arguments:
-  [PROJECTS]...
-Name of the project(s) to pull down.

 Options:
   -f, --force  Force pull without confirmation.
-  -a, --all    Pull down all of your projects.
+  -a, --all    Pull down all your projects.
   --help       Show this message and exit.
 ```

 </div>